Data-driven engineering and construction

 At the other end there is the beginning of the design process, which is always the starting point.

-“Both the designers’ skills and the properties of the tools they use should be on the level that enables operating a data-driven design process” Norström says.
+“Both the designers’ skills and the properties of the tools they use should be on the level that enables operating a data-driven design process,” Norström says.
 “We have learned that it is possible to carry out even the most challenging projects efficiently when the required precise competence for every project is selected carefully in advance.
 In practise, members of the project organisation and teams may be located almost anywhere in the world.
 However, this means that both the designers and the project managers are able to meet the challenges related to this kind of organisation, and also see the benefits it provides,” says Tommy.

 “One of our bigger clients told us that the duration of their projects has been reduced on average by 30.%” Jari Pynnönen adds.
-“But we cannot reveal the name of this client because their previous operation model would look quite inefficient when compared to these figures.”
+“But we cannot reveal the name of this client because their previous operation model would look quite inefficient compared to these figures.”

 Data is similar to oil – what happens to it when it is being processed?